Lead generation and Nurturing are usually defined as collecting someones contact info and building a relationship with them…

 2. Make Your Content Shareable

 Let’s say the average Facebook user has 300 friends.
-If just 10% (30) of those people shared with 30 of their friends, thats 900 people… And it goes on.
+If just 10% (30) of those people shared with 30 of their friends, thats 900 people… And it goes on and on.

 Follow groups in your industry and niche, post to them, ask them for feedback.